mjustynaPhD/bgsu-3D-processing/README.md

 The parameter `--rna-tools` is used to generate the command for RNA-tools.
 If you want to use RNAqua, just remove the parameter.
 For my usage I used RNA-tools option.
 However, this required modified version of RNA-tools script.
 The original one after donwload has a bug, which was fixed by me.
 Another problem is that the PDB files remain big and RNA-Composer process these files significantly longer.

 You can use RNAaqua, but for some files I had a problem with the output.
-In some cases the output zip file was corrupted and could not be used, so I decided to use RNA-tools.
+In some cases the output zip file was corrupted and could not be used.
+The were two main reasons for this:
+1. The files contained some non-standard characters in the file names.
+This was fixed by replacing '-' with '_'.
+2. Some files names contain incorrect chain id, e.g. 1XYZ_C, while the chain id in file is A.

 This command will also generate *.dot files, required for RNA-Composer, with GNRA loop added to the structure and additional GC pairs.

+The output processed for RNAaqua is in zip format, so then use `./unzip_all_files.sh` to unzip all files.

 #### Generate sbs files
 Once the renumbered pdb files are generated you can run script `prepare_sbs.sh` to generate sbs files.
 The script will generate sbs files for each pdb file in the directory.
 The *.sbs and *.dot files are required for RNA-Composer in the next step.